-We are required to keep your records, including the Account Information, for at least five years after your eToro account is closed.
+We are required to keep your records, including the Account Information, for at least five years after your etoro account is closed.
 This period may be extended by Applicable Law or agreement between us in writing.
 These records will be our sole property.

 Fees and costs